Limited Liability Meaning

 What should be considered the most important aspect of any business.
-Cash Flow can easily be affected by many factors, some beyond any one’s control.
-Limited company directors are required to control limited companies finances.
-Once a limited company enters Insolvency, directors need to prioritise their company creditors’ interests.
-If they fail to do so, they then expose themselves to criticism and potential personal; liability.
+Many factors can easily affect cash flow, some beyond anyone’s control.
+Limited company directors remain required to control limited company finances.
+Once a limited company enters Insolvency, directors must prioritize their company creditors’ interests.
+If they fail to do so, they expose themselves to criticism and potential personal liability.

-Receiving guidance with limited liability company debts, and tax debt remain a priority for members of an LLP.
+Receiving guidance with limited liability company debts and tax debt remains a priority for members of an LLP.

 How can we help?